myLogic207/budderAPI/README.md

 To solve the problem of unified logging, budderBOT introduces *eLog*, a format for unified verbose logging that not has to be JSON or setup before anything works.
 *eLog* stands for *extended Logging* and any *eLog* has to be in following format:

-`[Severity] [SCOPE] log message`
+`[SEVERITY] [SCOPE] log message`

 Note that the square brackets are important.

 The severity influences how a logging requests are handled.
 By setting the **LOGLEVEL** process environment variables in the *.env* file everything above is logged into the console as well as into the database (if *eLog* and *budderDATA* is enabled and functional).
-If the environment is set to "Dev" everything is logged into the console with a leading "Devlog:" at anytime anyways.
+If the environment is set to "DEV" everything is logged into the console with a leading "Devlog:" at anytime anyways.

 The eLog function of budderUTIL can be imported/required in every file of the budderBOT scope by using.